 Yes, The New School hosts an extraordinary calendar of literary events: readings, panels, book releases, award ceremonies and more.
 There are over over twenty public events each semester with additional events for Creative Writing students and alumni.

 The New School offers an internationally renowned MFA in Creative Writing program, with concentrations in Fiction, Poetry, Nonfiction, and Writing for Children and Young Adults, as well a BA in Creative Writing and an undergraduate honors program, the Riggio Honors Program: Writing & Democracy.
 The Creative Writing Program also offers the Summer Writers Colony and the New School Publishing Institute, and an extensive roster of on-campus and online workshops and seminars, open to both degree-seeking students and non-credit continuing education students, via Open Campus.

 The New School is a vital force in Creative Writing—to New York City, to the nation, and to the world.
-Living and changing at the heart of literary culture, The New School has established its excellence in all aspects of the writing life, from draft to publication.
+The New School has established its excellence in all aspects of the writing life, from draft to publication.

 Ongoing readings, lectures, forums, and other public programs bring visiting writers, teachers, editors, publishers, and literary agents to The New School.
 As an active player in today’s cultural conversation, The New School maintains long-standing relationships with foundational literary and cultural institutions, hosting awards ceremonies and events for the National Book Foundation, the National Book Critics Circle, PEN America, Cave Canem, the Poetry Foundation, the Council of Literary Magazines and Publishers (CLMP), the Poetry Society of America, the Academy of American Poets, the Story Prize, and the Publishing Triangle, among others.